RIVA TNT2: Overview

-The TNT2 core features the same basic dual-pipeline layout as the RIVA TNT, however with a few updates, such as larger 2048x2048 texture support, 32-bit Z-buffer/stencil support, AGP 4X support, up to 32MB of VRAM, and a process shrink from 0.35 μm to 0.25 μm.
+The TNT2 core features the same basic dual-pipeline layout as the RIVA TNT, however with a few updates, such as 32-bit Z-buffer/stencil support, AGP 4X support, up to 32MB of VRAM, and a process shrink from 0.35 μm to 0.25 μm.
 It was the process shrink that enabled improved clock speeds (from 90 MHz to 150+ MHz), which is where the substantial performance improvement came from.

 A low-cost version, known as the TNT2 M64, was produced with the memory interface reduced from 128-bit to 64-bit.
 Sometimes these were labeled "Vanta", continuing the Vanta name started with a value-oriented RIVA TNT-based product.
 This chipset outperformed the older RIVA TNT while being less costly to produce.
 They proved quite popular in the OEM market, as most consumers simply assumed all TNT2 cards were the same.